How to Study English Vocabulary Using a Japanese Monster

-Remembering things is always a challenge in our hectic lives.
+Remembering everything we need to can be a challenge in our hectic lives.
 Our brains are busy machines.
 I can’t tell you how many times a day I walk into a particular room, only to find myself wondering why the hell I did so.
 Was I there to speak to someone?
-Forget something?
+To get something?
 Jeez, am I even in the right room?
 For students who are studying English, memory can be even more problematic because developing English fluency involves learning a vast vocabulary.
 Students have to memorize and try using countless new words, and in their various tenses and forms, as well as their definitions, various uses, synonyms, antonyms and colloquial variations.
-It’s daunting to say the least.
+This is a daunting project, to say the least.
 To make matters worse, the English language has one of the language world’s largest vocabularies–well over 2.4 million words–and the number is growing, as around the world users add to the lexicon and the new words and ideas are incorporated.
 How can one possibly study and learn so many words?
 It’s an enormous, even shall we say, monstrous, challenge indeed.

-To use this technique, you’ll need vocabulary cards, a banana or two, a knife, a map (preferably plasticized for hygienic reasons), and, of course, a Japanese monster (kaiju).
+To use this technique, you’ll need vocabulary cards, a banana or two, a knife, a map (preferably plasticized for hygienic reasons), and, of course, a Japanese monster.
 Actually, the monster doesn’t have to be Japanese.
 As long as it has sharp horns, scales, ears, or anything pointy on its head, or back, any monster will do.
 I’m open to suggestions if you have them, but so far, Ghidorah remains the best guy for the job.
 What’s crucial is that you use a monster, and not some cute little Disney character like Nemo.
-Let’s face it, though he may be able to swim pretty well, Nemo lacks enough charisma to be memorable in any way.
-And, it goes without saying that we’re not talking about a real monster here; such a thing might be hard to come by, or at the very least might disturb your studying if it decides to rampage about destroying your city and using its atomic laser breath to turn citizens into crispy burnt chicken wings, as they tend to do.
+Let’s face it, though he may be able to swim pretty well, Nemo can’t really do anything else—he’s kind of useless.
+And, it goes without saying that we’re not talking about a real monster here; such a thing might be hard to come by.
+Or it might disturb your quiet studying if it decides to rampage about destroying your city and using its atomic laser breath to turn citizens into crispy burnt chicken wings, as they tend to do.
 As well, although you can’t tell from the movies, monsters really don’t smell that nice.
 In fact, they stink like a dog’s breakfast.
 So, in this case we’re talking plastic toy monsters.

-So, for a memorable studying experience, one that helps you remember, follow these steps.
+For a memorable studying experience, one that helps you remember, follow these steps.

 First, unroll your map and spread it out across a large desk or table, making sure that it lies flat, and doesn’t curl.
 If it curls, when you spread vocabulary cards across it later, they might slide around too much.
 As well, this will prevent your bananas from rolling around and making a crazy mess.
 The map will form the base upon which you assemble the rest of the structure.

 You may by this point be asking: what the hell is this thing, and what do I do with it?

-There are several possibilities.
-Make a game of it.
+Well, there are several possibilities.
+One is to make a game of it.
 Look at the vocabulary cards and quiz your friend.
-If they get the answer right, and correctly define the vocab, they can take the card and set it on the map, on their home country.
-Whoever scores the most cards on their country wins, and gets to eat the bananas.
-If however, you are alone you can quiz yourself, one card at a time, by turning Ghidorah around so that you can no longer see the vocabulary definitions.
+If they get the answer right, and correctly define the vocab, they can take the card and set it on the map, for example, on their home country.
+Whoever scores the most cards on their country, wins, and gets to eat the bananas.
+If, however, you are alone, you can quiz yourself, one card at a time, by turning Ghidorah around so that you can no longer see the vocabulary definitions.
 Guess the word, turn Ghidorah and check.

 Of course, if you want, you can give up and stop studying altogether.
 Instead, take the Japanese Banana Map Vocabulary Monster to the bar, restaurant or nightclub with you, have a beer, then jump up onto a table and sing your favorite Miley Cyrus tunes while waving Ghidorah in the air like a cheerleader’s pom-pom.
 Throw the vocabulary cards into the air like confetti, as if you have something to celebrate–you probably don’t because you’ll likely fail your quiz or exam if you choose this option, but nonetheless, why spoil the fun?–or bite into the delicious banana chunks, which you can also pre-soak in rum or tequila for added effect.
-Tear your shirt off, rub your chest and stomach and dance around infused with the marauding spirit of a gigantic three-headed monster.
-And don’t forget to get a selfie.
-Now you’re really living the dream of your studying-abroad experience.
+Tear your shirt off, rub your chest and stomach and dance around, infused with the marauding spirit of a gigantic three-headed monster.
+Don’t forget to get a selfie!
+You’re really living the dream of your studying-abroad experience.
 Post your selfie on Facebook, Instagram, Line, and anywhere else your friends post their monster pics.
 Get famous.
 Show mom.

 Of course, this is just one of many options.
 The Japanese Banana Map Vocabulary Monster technique is uniquely versatile.
 It can help you remember vocabulary and study English because you’ll remember both the vocabulary and the monster.
-Or it can help you make a splashy scene while out on the town that might make you famous on social media that you get rich and thus, never need to study anything ever again because who needs vocabulary when you’re rich?
+Or it can help you make a splashy scene while you’re out on the town, and this might make you so famous on social media that you get rich and thus, never need to study anything ever again because who needs vocabulary when you’re rich?
 You can spend the rest of your life spending your millions on flashy cars and clothes even though you can only speak English like a five-year old.

-Either way, you’ll have an experience you’ll never forget.
+Either way, this will be an experience that you’ll never forget.

 - The Two Words That Turn Us Into Losers - November 24, 2018